Inbound university exchange | UniSC | University of the Sunshine Coast, Queensland, Australia

 Living costs

 An international student at UniSC would normally require approximately AUD$450 to AUD$500 per week to live comfortably on the Sunshine Coast.
 This covers typical accommodation costs, food, transport and other daily life expenses.
-This amount is in addition to airfares, visa application and health cover (OSHC) and will vary depending on your lifestyle and preferences.
-Find out more about living costs.
+This amount is in addition to airfares, visa application and health cover (OSHC) and will vary depending on lifestyle and personal preferences.

 Student visa

-Find out more about your Australian visa.
+Find out more about Australian visas.

 Accommodation and Transport